JasonHJJin/cv/_pages/about.md

 </style> -->

 <div class="about-page-aboutme">
-  <p>I'm Jason!
-I graduated with a degree in Computer Engineering from Columbia University and am currently working as a data scientist intern at the United Nations.

   <p>Eager to continue exploring data and building innovative web/mobile applications, I am always learning and improving.</p>

 <!-- </div> -->